 - Approved style Navy blue blazer with school crest (to be worn at all times);

 - Either - Approved style Navy blue skirt – made from a firm, woven material.
-(Not jersey or corduroy).
-The style should be simple, either A-line, pleated (but not kilt style) or straight (but without a slit) and of a length appropriate for school wear.
-It should be no shorter than 5cms above mid-knee and no longer than mid-calf;
+(Not jersey, Lycra or corduroy).
+The style should be simple, either A-line, pleated (but not kilt style), or straight and of a length appropriate for school wear.
+It should be no shorter than 5cms above mid-knee and no longer than mid-calf

-- Or -Approved style navy blue school trousers – straight-legged tailored, school trousers only from our recommended suppliers; Trousers must not be made of stretchy lycra, capri pants, tapered leg, skin tight, or skinny fit
+- Approved style navy blue school trousers – straight-legged tailored, school trousers only from our recommended suppliers; Trousers must not be made of stretchy lycra, capri pants, tapered leg, skin tight, or skinny fit

 - Approved style cream blouse.
 Our preferred styles are available from Clive Mark School Wear, Gogna School Wear and Crested School Wear:

-- Navy or black shoes which fit well and have low block heels (no higher than 5cms) Unacceptable footwear includes trainer type and /or canvas footwear, boots, mules, sling-back or open toe shoes, sandals of any style are not allowed.
-No stilettos;
+- Navy or black shoes which fit well and have low block heels, (no higher than 5cms) Unacceptable footwear includes trainer type and /or canvas footwear, boots, mules, sling-back or open toe shoes, sandals of any style

-- Tights/socks – opaque, navy or black, or flesh coloured tights or navy or plain white ankle or knee high socks.
+- Tights/socks – opaque, navy, black, or flesh coloured tights or navy or plain white ankle or knee high socks.
 Over the knee socks are not permitted.
 Socks must not be worn over tights.

-- Navy blue V-necked jumper with embroidered school crest* to be worn in addition to blazer not instead of it.
+- Navy blue V-necked jumper, (embroidered school crest is optional), to be worn in addition to blazer, not instead of it.

-- Outer clothing, in addition to the blazer, should be a plain navy blue/black raincoat, coat or anorak which should be removed on arrival in school;
+- Outer clothing, in addition to the blazer, should be an appropriate coat which should be removed on arrival in school

-- Bag – plain bag, preferably dark.
-Suitable for carrying books and equipment; Handbags are not recommended for carrying books
+- Bag – a plain rucksack or bag suitable for carrying books and equipment; Handbags are not recommended for carrying books

-- If head scarves are worn, they should be plain navy blue/black in colour.
+- If head scarves are worn, they should be plain navy blue or black in colour.

 For Practical Subjects